-The subject line’s job is simple: Get the reader to open the email.
+The job of a subject line is simple: Get the reader to open the email.

-There’s plenty of insight and data across the web on best practices for email marketing, but I wanted to highlight five key tips to help you write an attractive subject line that will draw in the reader.
+There’s plenty of insight and data across the web on best practices for email marketing, but here are five key tips to help you write an attractive subject line that will not only draw in your readers, but your buyers and prospects.

 Tip 1: Go Easy on the CAPS